ElaXan/discordBot/README.md

 2. Create a new bot user and copy the token
 3. Copy the `config.example.json` file to `config.json` and fill in the required fields
 4. Invite the bot to your server with the following link: `https://discord.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=8` (replace `CLIENT_ID` with your client ID)
-5. Copy Application ID from the General Information page and paste it into the `config.json` file
-6. Copy Guild ID from the your server and paste it into the `config.json` file
-7. Copy your Discord ID and paste it into the `config.json` file
-8. Copy your Webhook URL and paste it into the `config.json` file
-9. Register for slash commands with `npm run reg`
+5. Register for slash commands with `npm run reg`
-10. Start the bot with `npm run start`
+6. Start the bot with `npm run start`

+## Commands npm

+-   `npm run start` - Start the bot
+-   `npm run reg` - Register for slash commands
+-   `npm run install` - Install the dependencies
+-   `npm run uninstall` - Uninstall the dependencies
+-   `npm run version` - Show the version of the bot

 # Tested on

--   Ubuntu 20.04.2 LTS (AMD64)
+-   Ubuntu 20.04.2 LTS (amd64)
--   Android Termux (Arm64)
+-   Android Termux (arm64)